Our Mission & History

 Robin Pressman, Principal at Pressman Consulting, manages the A Renewable America Jobs Tour for WSA and has consulted with the ARA campaign since 2014.
 Pressman has previously managed political campaigns, conducted polling and message development, designed and run field operations, planned and implemented issue advocacy programs and helped organizations set and meet goals.

 Prior to opening Pressman Consulting, Robin Pressman served as Senior Associate at the polling firm Greenberg Quinlan Rosner Research, (GQR).
 At GQR Pressman provided message development, targeting and polling expertise to dozens of campaigns, including Governor Bill Richardson of New Mexico and U.S. Senator Tim Johnson of South Dakota.
 At GQR, Pressman also advised numerous non-profit clients such as the League of Conservation Voters, Oceana, and the Nevada Tobacco Prevention Coalition.
-She previously served as field director for the National Environmental Trust and has also worked with issue groups such as Brady Campaign to Prevent Gun Violence and NARAL Pro-Choice America where she designed, managed, and conducted grassroots and political independent expenditure campaigns.
+She previously served as field director for the National Environmental Trust and has also worked with issue groups such as the Brady Campaign to Prevent Gun Violence and NARAL Pro-Choice America where she designed, managed, and conducted grassroots and political independent expenditure campaigns.

 Founded in 1987, TXP, Inc. is an Austin, Texas based economic analysis and public policy consulting firm that crafts customized solutions to client problems.
-TXP regularly partners with urban planning, engineering, and public policy firms — as well as Ph.D.s in varying disciplines — to put together teams uniquely suited to our clients’ needs.
-TXP is producing a report for WEF’s A Renewable America campaign quantifying the economic benefits of wind and solar energy development in Texas.
+TXP regularly partners with urban planning, engineering, and public policy firms — as well as Ph.D.s in varying disciplines — to put together teams uniquely suited to its clients’ needs.
+TXP is producing a report for WSA’s A Renewable America campaign quantifying the economic benefits of wind and solar energy development in Texas.

 Board of Directors

 Doug’s 35 plus years of civil construction experience progressed through heavy equipment operator, Site Manager, Civil/Structural Estimator, Project Manager, Civil Division Director and Market Sector Leader VP.
 As the Executive Vice President for Blattner Energy, Doug focuses on aligning all operational activities including business development, client engagement, project procurement & fulfillment, personnel development and increasing the company’s financial performance.
 Doug earned his Industrial Management degree from Bemidji State University and started with Blattner Energy formally known as D.H.
 Blattner and Sons.
 Over the years, his experiences have included Heavy/Civil and Power projects across the US, Mexico, and Canada.
 During his tenure at Blattner he has had the opportunity to seek out and develop new market opportunities with success.
-His current position allows him the opportunity to assist other leaders in furthering Blattner’s great history by continuing to develop and hone our capabilities to deliver complex projects for our customers.
+His current position allows him the opportunity to assist other leaders in furthering Blattner’s great history by continuing to develop and hone its capabilities to deliver complex projects for its customers.

 Sarah Webster is Vice President of Investor Relations, Government Relations and Corporate Communications for Pattern Energy Group Inc. (Pattern Energy) based in San Francisco, California.
 In her role, Sarah oversees a broad range of external affairs activities including investor relations, government relations at both the state and federal levels, and corporate communications which includes media, branding, community engagement and corporate social responsibility.
 Sarah has been with Pattern Energy since 2013 and enjoys the many opportunities her role creates for her and her team to build relationships with stakeholders and act as the diplomatic core for the company.